DimoDimchev/DimoDimchev/README.md

 **DimoDimchev/DimoDimchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
 I am a **hardworking person** that is very interested in the world of IT and has a goal of becoming a software developer!
 Right now I am in high school and also attend a software development academy.
-I also enjoy working on small side projects in my free time.
+I also enjoy solving problems on LeetCode and working on side projects in my free time.
 You can check out all of my work, including tasks from SoftUni in the **Repositories** section

-  My tech stack:
+  Technologies I've used:
-  - 💻  Python, Django
+  - 💻  Python, Django, PostgreSQL
   - 💻  JavaScript, Firebase
   - 💻  HTML, CSS